 Bassett Furniture took advantage of tailor-made reports once it implemented Spreadsheet Server to run along with its JD Edwards ERP.
 Customization was easy, and it enabled users to generate reports in under an hour instead of upwards of a day.
 For Bassett, speed improved at the same time that reporting became more relevant than ever before.

-If you have reporting challenges, insightsoftware is happy to provide solutions.
+If you have reporting challenges, insightsoftware can provide solutions.
 Contact us to have an honest and illuminating conversation about ERP reporting.